Hermit crabs may be “excited” by an additive released by plastics in the ocean, according to research from a team at the University of Hull.

 PEA is known to warn mammals and sea creatures of predators, and its effectiveness may be increased in an acidified ocean.

-Dr Christina Roggatz, a researcher at Hull whose work features molecule structure changes under ocean acidification, said: “To receive smell-related information correctly, the odour molecule needs to properly fit and bind to the receptor.
+Dr Christina Roggatz, whose work features molecule structure changes under ocean acidification, said: “To receive smell-related information correctly, the odour molecule needs to properly fit and bind to the receptor.

 “Our results show how lower environmental pH causes small changes in the chemical properties of the odour molecules, which in turn facilitate this crucial binding step.